Big Bear: Leadership

 Before becoming a great leader, Big Bear became a great warrior, taking warriors under his father's command on missions that he described as "haunting the Blackfoot".
-Upon the death of his father Black Powder in the winter of 1864, his Band with over 100 members needed a chief.
-Big Bear was 40 years old and was the obvious choice.
-He would be the next chief.
+Upon the death of his father, Black Powder, in 1864, Big Bear succeeded him as Chief.

 Big Bear was described as "an independent spirit" who did not like taking direction from outsiders."
 He was chosen and followed by the Plains Cree because of his traditional manner and wisdom.

 Traditional activities, such as hunting and warfare, kept Big Bear and his band occupied until the 1870s brought police, treaties, and the end of the buffalo.

 At the height of his influence in the winter of 1878 to 1879, the buffalo that the plains peoples hunted for food did not come north.